Top 6 Green Energy Stocks in India for 2024

 The government is not unaware of the plan to improve the usage of green energy and is actively trying to make its power production domestic and, thus, more feasible.

 Again, from an ecological perspective, the government aims to achieve net-zero carbon emissions by 2070.
-Towards the same direction, the organisations engaged in the production of renewable energy have increased the total capacity by 250% from 2014 to 2021.
+Towards the same direction, the organisations engaged in the production of renewable energy have increased the total capacity by 250% from 2014 to end 2023.

 List of Green Energy Stocks in India